juanfran/gulp-scss-lint/README.md

 - Type: `String`
 - Default: `null`

-If you want the pipe return the XML file instead of the `.scss` file then set xmlPipeOutput with a file name
+If you want the pipe return the XML file instead of the `.scss` file then set xmlPipeOutput with a filename

 ```js
 gulp.src(['**/*.scss'])